 Rick Sutter, Corporal, US Marine Corps, Director and President

-I was born in Tacoma, Washington in 1955 and I was the youngest of three boys.
+I was born in Tacoma, Washington in 1955.
+I was the youngest of three boys.
 My father worked in the dairy business and we raised livestock on our farm.
 My mother stayed home with us kids.
 I attended All Saints Catholic School in Puyallup and graduated from Puyallup High.

-After graduating from high school I enlisted in the Marine Corps.
-While in the Marine Corps, my MOS was a Fire Direction Control person, but I moved in being an Forward Observer.
-I served in the tail-end of the Vietnam War, evacuating the south Vietnamese.
+After graduating from high school, I enlisted in the Marine Corps.
+While in the Marine Corps, my MOS was a Fire Direction Control person but I moved in being a Forward Observer.
+I was in the tail end of the Vietnam War, evacuating the south Vietnamese.

-After coming home from my military service I worked in the construction trades, mainly finishing concrete.
+After coming home from the military, I worked in the construction trades mainly finishing concrete.
 In 1985 I started my own company doing decorative concrete.
 I’m thirty years strong and don’t foresee an end soon.

-In 2010 I volunteered for an organization that helps veterans and terminally ill young adults.
-After three years I felt that the organization wasn’t fulfilling their mission adequately, so I decided to start an organization strictly for combat injured, post-Vietnam, veterans.
+In 2010, I volunteered for an organization that was helping veterans and terminally ill young adults.
+After three years, I felt that the organization wasn’t fulfilling what they set out do so I decided to start an organization strictly for combat injured, post-Vietnam veterans.
 I wanted to share my vacation home in Idaho with these soldiers and also thank them for what they sacrificed for me.

-I knew there wasn’t much of this done for veterans from the Vietnam era and those soldiers had to live with it.
-This is not only putting a big smile on these brave young men and women that have served and sacrificed for us, but as for myself as well.
-I couldn’t be rewarded more.
+I knew there wasn’t much of this done in the Vietnam era and them soldiers had to live with it.
+This is not only putting a big smile on these brave young men and women who have served and sacrificed for us but, as for myself, I couldn’t be rewarded more.